RustyTheDalek/races/README.md

 After you have set your track waypoints, you can register your race using the track.
 This will advertise your race to all players.
 Your track must have two or more waypoints.
 At the starting waypoint of the track, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 This will be the registration waypoint.
 It will be visible to all players.

 The registration waypoint on the waypoint map will be labeled with some information about the race.
-The player who registered the race, the buy-in amount and if AI drivers are allowed will be shown.
+The player who registered the race, the car tier and if AI drivers are allowed will be shown.
 If **'AI allowed'** is shown, AI drivers may be added by the person who registered the race.
 If **'using [vehicle]'** is shown, the race is restricted to that vehicle.
 If **'using [class] vehicle class'** is shown, the race is restricted to vehicles of type [class].
 If **'using random vehicles'** is shown, the race will change vehicles randomly every lap.
 If **'using random vehicles : [vehicle]'** is shown, the race will change vehicles randomly every lap and racers will start in the specified [vehicle].
 If **'using random [class] vehicle class'** is shown, the race will change vehicles randomly every lap to one from that [class].
 If **'using random [class] vehicle class : [vehicle]'** is shown, the race will change vehicles randomly every lap to one from that [class] and start in the specified [vehicle].
 This allows racers to determine whether or not they can join the race without having to drive all the way to the registration waypoint.

-Type **`/races register 100 2 180 no`** to register your race with a buy-in amount of 100, 2 laps, a DNF timeout of 180 seconds, do not allow AI drivers in the race and no restrictions on the vehicle used.
-If you do not indicate the buy-in amount, the default is 500.
+Type **`/races register A1 2 180 no`** to register your race with a car-iter of A1, 2 laps, a DNF timeout of 180 seconds, do not allow AI drivers in the race and no restrictions on the vehicle used.
+If you do not indicate a car tier, there will be none.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
 If you do not indicate if AI are allowed, the default is no.

 If you want to restrict the vehicle used in a race, type **`/races register 100 2 180 no rest elegy2`** to restrict vehicles to **`elegy2`**.